-You need to speak with a Las Vegas criminal defense attorney from Turco & Draskovich right away after an arrest.
+You need to speak with our criminal lawyers in Las Vegas, NV from Turco & Draskovich right away after an arrest.
 We are not afraid to fight against prosecutors or the members of local domestic violence units to ensure that your rights are fully protected.

 Domestic Violence Charges & Penalties

 Our firm is familiar with the way domestic violence cases are approached and we are dedicated to working towards a positive outcome for your case.
 We understand that a domestic violence charge can lead to serious consequences, both legally and personally.
 In addition to legal consequences such as jail time or probation, if a restraining order is put in place you could also find yourself unable to visit your home, your spouse, or your children.

 - Domestic violence charges can involve accusations of the following:

 - Charges involving strangulation

 Impact of Domestic Violence Conviction

 Being convicted of domestic violence can carry many different legal consequences.
 Not only will you spend at least 2 days in jail, you will be required to attend a 90-minute class once a week for six months.

 - A domestic violence conviction can affect your life in a number of ways:

 - Your child custody agreement may be affected